Bait and Tackle Shops:

 Gates Bait & Tackle – Live, Fresh and Frozen Baits, Saltwater Tackle and Equipment.
 Open daily year round and conveniently located near Manasquan Inlet – Point Pleasant Beach, NJ

-Grumpys Tackle – A leader in the custom rod/reel building market.
+hauling in the big ones while maintaining their beauty.
 Other services include rod repairs, reel repairs, reel upgrades – Seaside Park, NJ

 Grizz's Forked River Bait & Tackle – For over 40 years, Grizz’s has provided the Ocean County and Barnegat Bay area outdoorsman with sound expert advice for hunting

 and fishing in the area.
 Grizz's offers a wide selection of live, fresh and frozen bait, chum, fishing rods and reels, fishing tackle and boating accessories – Route 9 South, Forked River, NJ

 Har Lee Rod Company – Saltwater Fishing Tackle, Information and Reports.
 A family owned business since 1947, we are the fisherman’s

 best choice for tackle and bait in New Jersey.
 Our reel service department has over 10,000 different parts in stock – Jersey City, NJ